When The Flu Hits Campus, The Gesundheit Machine Will Be Ready

 All the data will also help people design spaces to keep infections from spreading too easily and protect ourselves more effectively.

 That's how he and his research staff can be around sick people all the time without getting infected themselves.
-They all got flu shots, of course, and he installed a system that killed germs with ultraviolet light.
+They all got flu shots, and he installed a system that killed germs with ultraviolet light.

 During his last flu study, it worked.
 "Not a single person on my research team got the flu that year.
 Even though we saw 156 people, some of whom were shedding up to 10 million copies per half hour of the virus, none of my people got sick."